-She concluded, along with her physician colleague Karen Ritchie, that there had to be a better way.
-And so together with Dr. Hans Uffelmann, Professor of Philosophy and Medicine at the University of Missouri-Kansas City, they co-founded the Center for Practical Bioethics in 1984, raising and responding to ethical issues in healthcare by challenging the status quo and addressing the practical needs of patients to improve health outcomes.
+She concluded, along with her physician colleague Karen Ritchie, MARY BETH BLAKE that there had to be a better way.
+And so together with Dr. Hans

+Uffelmann, Professor of Philosophy and Medicine at the University of Missouri-Kansas City, they co-founded the Center for Practical Bioethics in 1984, raising and responding to ethical issues in health and healthcare by challenging the status quo and addressing the practical needs of patients to improve health outcomes.